Sans3108/dark-plus/README.md

 # Dark+
 A simple recolor of the otherwise classic client.
 Makes everything darker.
 That's it.

+Colors can be easily changed to fit your needs inside the theme file, be it even darker or lighter (why would you want this).

 ## Installation
 - Go inside your themes folder (User settings > Themes > 3 dots > "Open themes folder").
 - In the explorer window that pops up open a command prompt/powershell window and run this command: